 Elizabeth’s family provided the couple with their home, a small four-roomed stone house at No.10 Busby Street in Bathurst.
 The house was set on the high side of the street overlooking the railway yards and the closely settled community of south Bathurst.
 It was also directly in front of Elizabeth’s family home, which looked out over their backyard.

 When war was declared in 1914, Chifley did not enlist.
-He might, like many Roman Catholics, have had reservations about the war itself.
+He might, like many Irish Catholics, have had reservations about the war itself.
 He was totally opposed to conscription.
 In 1916, Chifley took a leading part in Bathurst’s anti-conscription movement when Labor Prime Minister WM Hughes moved to introduce conscription to boost flagging enlistments for the war in Europe.

 In August 1917, Chifley and his fellow engine-drivers went out on strike to protect their working conditions against the introduction of new American time-and-motion methods of working.
 The strike spread quickly, involving coal miners and other workers.
 The Commonwealth and State governments enlisted the help of volunteers to take the strikers’ jobs and break their resolve.
 It became a bitter struggle, particularly in Sydney.
 Chifley helped to keep order in Bathurst.
 Among other projects, he brought strikers together to build a memorial avenue to commemorate the war casualties.

 Six weeks later the strike ended when the railway men were faced with an ultimatum – return to work or accept dismissal.
 Three thousand union men were denied re-employment, while many were demoted.
 Chifley was first denied re-employment, then admitted, but demoted to fireman.
 This demotion was a crushing blow for him, as was the State government’s de-registration of the engine-drivers union.
 Chifley regained his position as a driver, but the experience put him on a track that led to parliamentary politics.